ricardopalves1/ProcessMessage/README.md

 Moreover, the cosume of memory was low and steady what is a good evidence, the tests had no leak of memory as we can see in the images "Overview.png" and "Non-Heap.png" within the jconsole folder.

-Last but not least, the number of active threads over time and CPU usage were also steady and decreasing what is a good evidence of throughput and no deadlocks.
+Last but not least, the number of active threads over time and CPU usage were also steady and diminishing what is a good evidence of throughput and no deadlocks.